NREL/ReEDS-2.0/README.md

 <a name="Software"></a>
 # Required Software

 The ReEDS model is written primarily in GAMS with auxiliary modules written in Python.
-At present, NREL uses the following software versions: GAMS 45.2; Python 3.11.
+R is used for the demand module, which is not active by default, and therefore need not be installed unless you plan on working with that module.
+At present, NREL uses the following software versions: GAMS 30.3; Python 3.6.5; R 3.4.4.
 Other versions of these software may be compatible with ReEDS, but NREL has not tested other versions at this time.

 GAMS is a mathematical programming software from the GAMS Development Corporation. &quot;The use of GAMS beyond the limits of the free demo system requires the presence of a valid GAMS license file.&quot; [[1](https://www.gams.com/latest/docs/UG_License.html)] The ReEDS model requires the GAMS Base Module and a linear programming (LP) solver (e.g., CPLEX).
 The LP solver should be connected to GAMS with either a GAMS/Solver license or a GAMS/Solver-Link license. &quot;A GAMS/Solver connects the GAMS Base module to a particular solver and includes a license for this solver to be used through GAMS.
 It is not necessary to install additional software.
 A GAMS/Solver-Link connects the GAMS Base Module to a particular solver, but does not include a license for the solver.
 It may be necessary to install additional software before the solver can be used.&quot; [[2](https://www.gams.com/products/buy-gams/)]